 When a state public defender is designated as counsel for an indigent defendant, the state public defender is expected to counsel and defend his client at every step of the criminal proceedings.
 This includes representing and defending him at a hearing in which parole or probation may be revoked.
 The state public defender is also expected to appeal a conviction for an indigent defendant when it is in the interest of justice to do so.

 The state public defender must submit periodic reports to the governor, as required by N.R.S.
 180.080.
-These reports should detail cases pending, cases closed, total number of defendants represented, and details about the nature of the crimes that the defendants were accused of.
+These reports should detail cases pending, cases closed, the total number of defendants represented, and details about the nature of the crimes that the defendants were accused of.
 The office of the state public defender is allowed to collect money from counties for providing services, but the collected amounts cannot exceed the amount authorized by the legislator.
 Indigent defendants cannot be charged for the services that a state public defender provides.

 You should not try to represent yourself in a criminal case.
 If you cannot afford an attorney, a public defender will be your advocate to help you to ensure you have at least a fair chance of emerging unscathed from your involvement with the criminal justice system.
 Your best option, if you can, though, is to hire a private Las Vegas defense attorney who you can count on to give your case the focused attention it deserves.

 LV Criminal Defense is trusted by clients throughout Nevada who are facing all different kinds of criminal charges.
 We work hard to make sure we represent you with the knowledgeable advocacy that you deserve and we will fight for your rights throughout the entirety of your case.
-Give us a call today to find out more about how our legal team can help you and to get started working with our Vegas defense attorneys who can assist you in building your strongest possible defense.
+Give us a call today to find out more about how our legal team can help you and get started working with our Vegas defense attorneys who can assist you in building your strongest possible defense.